niuiic/dap-utils.nvim/README.md

 ### continue

-- Safely inject custom operations before start debugging.
+- Safely inject custom operations before start to debug.
 - Replace the original `continue` with `require("dap-utils").continue()`, and start to debug with this function.

 > Async functions or some ui operations may cause error if they are called in `program` function.